Employee Training and Development: Caregiver Support in the Workplace

 How Corporations Can Support Working Caregivers

-The workplace should make elder care programs available, and promote employee participation as a positive way to manage stress, provide training, and improve workplace productivity.
-When caregiving awareness programs exist, employees should not fear to disclose caregiving responsibilities to supervisors.
+The workplace should make eldercare programs available and promote employee participation as a positive way to manage stress, provide training, and improve workplace productivity.
+Employees should not fear disclosing caregiving responsibilities to supervisors when caregiving awareness programs exist.
 Workplace elder care programs allow supervisors to refer employees to a confidential program for support.

 Learning Care Management Techniques from The Care Navigator

-Curious About Developing an Elder Care Program for Your Workplace?
+Curious About an Employee Resource Group or HR Program for Your Workplace?